cloudflare/cloudflare-docs/content/workers/runtime-apis/bindings/service-bindings/rpc.md

 Note that:

-- Communication over Service bindings is always asyncrhonous.
+- Communication over Service bindings is always asynchronous.
 Even if the method declared on `CounterService` is not async, the client must call it as an async method.
 - Only [compatible types](#compatible-types) can be passed as parameters or returned from the function.

 #### Send functions as parameters of RPC methods